aflaag/pokemon-icat/README.md

 ## Installation

-After making sure that you have all of the requirements, run this command:
+After making sure that you have all of the requirements, run the following command:

 ```sh
 git clone https://github.com/aflaag/pokemon-icat && cd pokemon-icat && sh install.sh